ONSgeo/geospatial-training/_docs/practical_geog_and_stats.md

 ## Overview of ONS Geography Products

-ONS produce a range of geographical products for use across a number of organisations and applications.
-UK geographies can be very complex as they accommodate this range of uses and applications.
-Administrative boundaries in the UK also change frequently which results in changing and updating boundary datasets.
-When producing statistics we must be conscious of this to avoid errors.
+The ONS produces a wide range of geographical products that support numerous organisations and applications.
+UK geographies can be complex, reflecting the need to accommodate these varied uses.
+In addition, administrative boundaries change regularly, requiring frequent updates to boundary datasets.
+When producing statistics, it's important to be mindful of these changes to ensure accuracy and avoid errors.

 The *Hierarchical Representation of UK Statistical Geographies* provides a detailed overview of the different boundaries available and how they are associated with each other.
 This is a useful resource to refer back to - you can find it on the <a href="https://geoportal.statistics.gov.uk" target="_blank">Open Geography portal</a>